ronaldoussoren/pyobjc/docs/core/blocks.rst

 The current implementation of blocks doesn't allow for full introspection, which means that PyObjC must be taught about the signatures of blocks.
 This is done using the :doc:`metadata system </metadata/index>`.

-.. versionchanged:: 2.5

-   For basic blocks and (Objective-)C code compiled using a recent enough compiler the bridge can extract the block signature from the runtime.